Park and Charge EV charging sites in our car parks

 Abingdon – West St Helen car park – OX14 5BS – 12 charging points

 Wantage – Portway car park – OX12 9BU – 12 charging points

-There are also more planned in car parks in South Oxfordshire
+There are also more in South Oxfordshire

 Henley-on-Thames – Greys Road car park – RG9 2 AA – 12 charging points

 Henley-on-Thames – Kings Road car park – RG9 2DQ – 14 charging points